jiangkanqian/Aurora-Code/README.md

 ```
     s01  THE LOOP             "One loop & Bash is all you need"
-         query.ts: the while-true loop that calls Claude API,
+         query.ts: the while-true loop that calls Aurora API,
          checks stop_reason, executes tools, appends results.

     s02  TOOL DISPATCH        "Adding a tool = adding one handler"